-How to register nutraceutical product, dietary supplement or herbal products in Australia?
+How to register vitamins, minerals, nutraceutical products, dietary supplements, or herbal products in Australia?

 First, let’s understand how complementary medicines are defined by TGA.

-As per TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has a clearly established identity and a traditional use.
+As per TGA, Complementary Medicine means a therapeutic good consisting wholly or principally of one or more designated active ingredients, each of which has an established identity and traditional use.

 - Complementary Medicines are regulated as medicines under the Therapeutic Goods Act (1989)

 - These are generally available for use in self-medication by consumers.

 - The majority of complementary medicines are indicated for the relief of symptoms of minor, self-limiting conditions.
 Many are indicated for maintaining health and well being, or the promotion or enhancement of health.

 Australian regulatory body, TGA has developed the Australian Regulatory Guidelines for Complementary Medicines (ARGCM) to assist sponsors of complementary medicines to meet their legislative obligations.